 2. Figure out what children need to feel safe

-Some children might worry that friendships will suffer without school.
-Some might feel upset that they’re losing a year of playing sports or events, such as prom or graduation.
+Some children might worry that friendships have suffered without school.
+Some might feel upset that they’ve lost a year of playing sports or events, such as prom or graduation.
 That’s why it is that important parents ask their children what they're worried about losing.

 “This is the first thing we do, we count the loss,” Gilboa explained.
 “We have to be able to figure out what we need to feel safe.”